apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

 The most frequently used data formats present the data in a tabular format (Output tab table, Excel, CSV).
 If your Actor produces nested JSON structures, you need to transform the nested data into a flat tabular format.
 You can flatten the data in the following ways:

-1. Use `transformation.flatten` to flatten the need structure of specified fields.
+1. Use `transformation.flatten` to flatten the nested structure of specified fields.
 This transforms the nested object into a flat structure. e.g. with `flatten:["foo"]`, the object `{"foo": {"bar": "hello"}}` is turned into `{"foo.bar": "hello"}`.
 Once the structure is flattened, it's necessary to use the flattened property name in both `transformation.fields` and `display.properties`, otherwise, fields might not be fetched or configured properly in the UI visualization.

 1. Use `transformation.unwind` to deconstruct the nested children into parent objects.